Cleveland State Vikings men's basketball

 Cleveland State Vikings men's basketball is the men's college basketball team that represents Cleveland State University.
 Prior to rebranding from Fenn College, they were known as the Fenn College Foxes.
-Cleveland State has been in Division I since 1972.
-They are a member of the Horizon League (1994–present) Cleveland State was formerly in the Mid-Continent Conference (1982–1994).
+Cleveland State has been in Division I since 1972 and are currently led by first-year head coach Rob Summers.
+They have been a member of the Horizon League since 1994.
+Cleveland State was formerly in the Mid-Continent Conference (1982–1994).
 Prior to 1982, Cleveland State was an independent program.
+The Vikings have appeared in three NCAA Tournaments, most recently in 2021.
+In 1986, Cleveland State advanced to the NCAA Sweet 16.